bluekvirus/Stage.js/HOWTO.md

 ```
 //Recall that when initialize is called, app template is already on screen.
 Application.addInitializer(function(options){
-    //1. calculate your content area height dynamically here;
+    //1. calculate your content region height dynamically here;
-    //2. hook this calcuation function with app:resized event;
+    ...
+    //2. set it using region.resize();
+    Application.myContextRegion.resize({
+        height: ..., //number, x% or 50px
+        width: ...
     });
+    //3. hook this calcuation function with app:resized event;
+    ...
+});
 ```
 You can use the `Application.mainView` variable to access the view instance that's holding the app template.

+The `region.resize()` api will automatically trigger `view:resized` event on the region's `currentView` instance.
+So make sure you are listening to this event in the `onResized` function within that view instance.
+You can choose to propagate the resizing action down into the sub-regions by applying the same technique on that `currentView`'s regions.

 ###View size measurement error?
 Our dynamic theme loading mechanism is currently racing with el size measuring in views' `onShow()` functions.
 This is mainly caused by modern browser's ability to multi-threading CSS rendering and JavaScript execution.
 Here is a quick & dirty solution: